nkp1111/Yelpcamp-fullstack-project/README.md

     - Changing size and color of cluster on zoom
     - Add virtual in model to add link as popup for cluster map

+12. Applying Styles
+    - Add html content and styles to home page

 ## Acknowledgement

 This project was done following the final project of